ChristianBuechel/spm_bids_pipeline/README.md

-SPM based data import, preprocessing and analyses for data in BIDS format
+SPM based data import, preprocessing and analyses for data in BIDS format.
 Includes a function to download the data from the ISN DICOM data base to the project directory

 THIS IS A MAJOR REVISION, it is very likely that you have adapt your scripts if you have used a previous version